andrewt3000/MachineLearning/neuralNets.md

 <img src="https://github.com/andrewt3000/MachineLearning/blob/master/img/lr.jpg" />

 ### Optimization algorithms
-Gradient descent is iterative algorithm that adjusts the weight by learning rate times the gradient to mimimize the loss function.
+Gradient descent is iterative algorithm that adjusts the weight by learning rate times the negative of the gradient to mimimize the loss function.
 It assumes the loss function is convex or it may find a local minimum.

 <img src="https://github.com/andrewt3000/MachineLearning/blob/master/img/gd.jpg"  height='360px' width='640px' />